Mungyeong: Culture

 The culture of Mungyeong is generally speaking similar to that of other rural areas in Gyeongsang province.
 It is marked by a relatively strong persistence of Korean Confucian values.

 The city retains ties to traditional arts.
 Various Korean folksongs, including the Mungyeong Saejae arirang, are distinctive to the district.
 However, the most intensely promoted art form in the district is Mungyeong's traditional ceramic craft, which dates to the Joseon period and is still practiced by many master potters in the area.

 The city is also well known for its traditional tea bowl festival since 1999.

 Local cuisine, although broadly similar to South Korean cuisine in general, does contain some local flourishes.
 The North Gyeongsang specialty jjim dalk, a spicy chicken and noodle dish, and Chuncheon-style chicken galbi are widely available.

 Religion

 As elsewhere in South Korea, Christianity coexists with Korean Buddhism and shamanism, and a large segment of the population professes no religious belief.
 Churches can be found in any sizeable community within Mungyeong.
 The area around Joryeong Mountain contains numerous places of importance for shamanic practitioners, or musogin.

 Sports

-No professional sports teams play in Mungyeong, but athletics is no less popular for that.
-The city stadium in Jeomchon hosts public athletic competitions, and in addition numerous private establishments such as batting cages can be found in the area.
+Mungyeong is home to the Sangmu Phoenix baseball team and the Mungyeong Sangmu women's football team, and athletics remain highly popular in the city.
+The city stadium in Jeomchon hosts public athletic competitions, and in addition, numerous private establishments such as batting cages can be found in the area.

 In 2015, Mungyeong hosted the 6th International Military Sports Council (CISM) Military World Games.